 THE HEAD OF THE SUPREME STATE SECURITY PROSECUTION (SSSP)

-DAWN requested a response from Judge Khaled Diaa el-Din by writing to the Egyptian government, but no response has been received as of publication.
+On September 23, 2020, DAWN requested a response from Judge Khaled Diaa el-Din by writing to the Egyptian government, but no response has been received as of publication.